098765d/dualPredictor/README.md

 - Matplotlib
 - Seaborn

-Install all the dependencies using the command:
+**1st Step:** Install all the dependencies using the command:
 ```bash
 pip install numpy scikit-learn matplotlib seaborn
 ```

-## Package Installation

-Install the dualPredictor package via PyPI or GitHub (Recommended).
+**2nd Step:** Install the dualPredictor package via PyPI or GitHub (Recommended).
 Choose one of the following methods:

 ```bash
 pip install dualPredictor